Kohn-Luttinger-like mechanism for unconventional charge density waves: Introduction

 Our analysis works out the minimal fluctuations that are required for an uCDW instability and make the delicate interplay between spin and pairing corrections clearly visible.
 In this sense, they complement PRG and FRG approaches which take into account all channels on equal footing.
 We apply this KL-like approach to the square- and triangular-lattice Hubbard model, where we find that it results in $p$-wave CDW with wave vector given by the nesting vectors.
 On the square lattice, $p_x$ and $p_y$ solutions are degenerate and describe bond or current density waves depending on their superposition.
 On the triangular lattice, there is a unique $p$-wave form factor for each of the three non-equivalent nesting vectors.
 They separately form bond density waves, while the exact ground state also depends on their superposition.

 Finally, we complement our KL-like analysis by studying a $t-U-J$ model with Hubbard $U$ and SU($N_f$) nearest-neighbor exchange interaction as a phenomenological description beyond weak coupling.
 For the square lattice, we reproduce earlier results for the staggered flux state \cite{PhysRevB.37.3774,PhysRevB.39.11538}.
-For the triangular lattice, we find a phase transition between two $d$-wave uCDW with different wave vectors as function of the chemical potential.
+For the triangular lattice, we find a phase transition between uCDW with different wave vectors as a function of the chemical potential.
 The first one occurs at Van Hove filling and corresponds to the flux order with nesting wave vectors $M_i$ that was discussed previously \cite{Venderbos2016,Lin2019,Classen2019}.
-Moving away from the Van Hove filling, the maximum of the susceptibility jumps from $M_i$ to $K/4$, which is why the other $d$-wave uCDW with wave vector $K/4$ becomes the leading instability.
-We confirm that the $K/4$ CDW can win against pairing in an FRG calculation for the SU(4) case.
+Moving away from the Van Hove filling, the maximum of the susceptibility jumps from $M_i$ to $K/4$, which is why another uCDW with wave vector $K/4$ and $d$- or $f$-wave form factor becomes the leading instability.
+We confirm that the $d$-wave $K/4$ CDW can win against pairing in an FRG calculation for the SU(4) case.

 In the following, we first introduce the general formalism and describe the mechanisms for uCDW instabilities in Sec.~\ref{sec:formalism}.
 We also compare to the original KL mechanism for pairing instabilities.
 In Sec.~\ref{sec:applylattice}, we present the application to the square and triangular lattice model, as well as the analysis of the phenomenological $t-U-J$ model.
-We summarise our findings and comment on extensions of our approach in Sec.~\ref{sec:conclusion}.
+We summarize our findings and comment on extensions of our approach in Sec.~\ref{sec:conclusion}.
 In the appendix, we present a KL-like analysis for uCDWs in a patch model for square and triangular lattice and compare to the results of full model in the main text.